KAardal/Endo-Tracks/README.md

 --------
 ### Future Releases
-The next release of Endo Tracks will add a user comments feature.
+The next release of EndoTracks will add a user comments feature.
 Once a trail is added, users will be able to share their personal experiences with the community in comment fields.

 Users will also be able to upload a photo, write a comment, and rate the trail.

 --------
 ### Architecture
-![image of architecture]
+![diagram of Endo Tracks API architecture] (https://github.com/KAardal/endo-tracks/blob/master/test/assets/EndoTracks-architecture.png)
-(https://github.com/KAardal/endo-tracks/blob/master/test/assets/EndoTracks-architecture.png)
 ---
 ### Technologies: